toRatnesh/Learning/CPP/07_Pointers.rst

 Pointer vs Array in C
 ---------------------

-Most of the time, pointer and array accesses can be treated as acting the same, the major exceptions being:
+Most of the time, pointer and array accesses can be treated as acting the same, the major exceptions being

 #. **The sizeof() operator**

    - sizeof(array) returns the amount of memory used by all elements in array
    - sizeof(pointer) only returns the amount of memory used by the pointer variable itself

 #. **The & operator**

    - &array is an alias for &array[0] and returns the address of the first element in array
    - &pointer returns the address of pointer

 #. **A string literal initialization of a character array**

    - ``char array[] = “abc”`` sets the first four elements in array to ‘a’, ‘b’, ‘c’, and ‘\0’
    - ``char *pointer = “abc”`` sets pointer to the address of the “abc” string (which may be stored in read-only memory and thus unchangeable)

 #. **Pointer variable can be assigned a value whereas array variable cannot**

    .. code:: cpp

     int a[10];
     int *p;
     p=a;		/* legal */